enkidevs/curriculum/lua/lua-core/intro-to-functions-in-lua-iii/vararg-expression-in-lua-i.md

 - A variable number of arguments that can be changed based on input.
 - A boolean expression
 - A built-in function
-- A set number of arguments who's content can be changed based on input.
+- A set number of arguments whose content can be changed based on input.

 ---